Chapter 1: Who Are Gog and Magog? (38:1-2)

 “And now all of them dwell safely.”
 Since the establishment of Israel in 1948, the nation has gone somewhat overboard in protecting herself from her neighbors.
 At any rate Israel, with so much American support, is dwelling safely enough, considering how much she is surrounded by enemies.
 Had she pursued a more just and fair policy with her neighbors and with the Palestinians within her borders, her security situation could have been even better than it is today.

 “The mountains of Israel, which had long been desolate.”
 During the centuries since the Romans dismantled the Jewish nation, Palestine “had long been desolate”.
 When Jews finally started returning to Israel after the 1917 Balfour Declaration and after World War II, their diligent efforts cultivated what had long been an arid landscape into fruitful, fertile, irrigated farmlands.
-This even seems to be a fulfillment of an Old Testament prophecy in Isaiah 35:1.”The desert shall rejoice and blossom as the rose.”
+This may even be a fulfillment of an Old Testament prophecy in Isaiah 35:1.”The desert shall rejoice and blossom as the rose.”

 So this verse 8 is quite remarkable, pinpointing so accurately the present day situation in the land of Israel.